Satyaki Banerjee

 Satyaki Banerjee (সাত্যকি ব্যানার্জি) is an Indian Bengali composer.
 He is a part of an Anglo-Bengali band with members in Kolkata and London.
 He plays instruments like the dotara and the sarod, and his performances incorporate both the classical and the folk idioms.
 He studied the sarod with the late Pandit Dipak Chowdhury and now trains under Pandit Tejendra Narayan Majumdar.
 He picked up the dotara in the company of practising folk musicians, in akhras and melas and in him the classical and folk meld to evolve into a unique style of playing.
-He is also a self-taught oud and rebab player, besides being a magnificent singer of mostly Bengali mystical poetry, in the baul and kirtan traditions.
+He is also a self-taught oud and rabab player, besides being a magnificent singer of mostly Bengali mystical poetry, in the baul and kirtan traditions.

 Personal life

 Satyaki is a historian by training and takes serious academic interest in the music he practices.
 He studied from Julien Day School, Kolkata, Elgin Road branch.